JoshuaHartling/xlsx_to_json.MK2/README.md

 * *user_settings.py* contains user configuration parameters.
 * *main.py* is the main script that should be run to convert your Excel file into the properly formatted JSON.
+* *main-json2xlsx.py* is a script to update an Excel file with a MetaVariables JSON file downloaded from FortiManager.
 * *example_output.json* is an example of the output of *main.py*.

 ## User Input